xlc-dev/fssg/README.md

 # fssg - Fast, Simple Static Site Generator

-fssg is a lightweight and fast static site generator written in POSIX-compliant shell script.
+fssg is a minimal, fast static site generator built with POSIX shell scripting. fssg is ideal for quickly building and maintaining static websites with minimal dependencies.
-It converts Markdown files to HTML, applies a template, processes includes and conditionals in HTML files, hoists `<style>` and `<script>` blocks, copies static assets, and produces a `dist` directory with the generated site.
-It's designed to be simple, fast, and easy to use for generating static websites.
+It transforms Markdown and HTML files into a complete website by applying templates, processing includes and conditionals, and managing styles and scripts.
+Static assets are copied automatically, producing a ready-to-deploy dist directory.

 ## Features